 - STEP B - Background Check: (choose online OR print option below) Available online at The McDowell Agency, Inc. website.
 For assistance, see instructions for online entry

 A paper copy of the background check release can be printed and mailed or faxed to The McDowell Agency, Inc. (fax number and address are on the form).

-- STEP C - Volunteer Orientation: View the 30-minute 4-H volunteer orientation and submit a survey response, which will let staff know you have completed the orientation process.
+- STEP C - Volunteer Orientation: View the 45-minute 4-H volunteer orientation (which includes the University required Safety of Minors training) and submit a survey response, which will let staff know you have completed the orientation process.

 Once you have completed all three steps of the screening process, you will be notified of your volunteer status by the regional Extension office and entered into 4HOnline as a screened volunteer.